Is Times Square a tourist trap? Should you avoid it? Here are some Times Square facts so you can decide for yourself.

 Take your photo at the red stairs TKTS platform, one of New York City’s best Instagram spots.

-To whoever is telling tourists to avoid Times Square like the plague, NOBODY’S LISTENING!
-I recently checked out Trip Advisor’s comments from tourists that visited Times Square.
+And maybe the most important of all the Times Square facts…to whoever is telling tourists to avoid Times Square like the plague, NOBODY’S LISTENING!
+I recently checked out Trip Advisor’s comments from tourists who visited Times Square.
 Here is a random sampling of their reviews from all over the world:

 Always a must do when you visit NYC.
 The lights, the shops, the smells of delicious food, the people!
 Put on your walking shoes.

 I love Times Square.
 Great places to walk around, easy access to uptown and downtown via subway.